 3. Has good school attendance.
 Students cannot have more than 20 unexcused absences in a school year;

-4. Remains a student in good standing by meeting all academic requirements of Ridgewood School.
+4. Remains in good standing by meeting all academic requirements of Ridgewood School.

 Applications for the Ohio EdChoice Scholarship must be made through Ridgewood, after a student has been accepted for enrollment.
 Application forms may be downloaded from the ODE website, or are available from the Ridgewood main office.